Collonges-la-Rouge: Military architecture

-Religious art
+Religious architecture

+Église Saint-Pierre de Collonges-la-Rouge

-The Saint-Pierre church, dating from the 11th, 12th and 15th centuries, with its romance curved steeple (one of the oldest of the Nouvelle-Aquitaine region), was fortified during the 16th-century French wars of religion.
-Its remarkable gates are decorated with a 12th-century tympanum carved in white stone (contrasting with the red stone of the rest of the village), representing the ascension of Christ dominating his mother and the 11 apostles.
-It was hidden during the wars of religion and only replaced in 1923.
+The church of St Peter, dating from the 11th, 12th and 15th centuries, with its Romanesque curved steeple (one of the oldest of the Nouvelle-Aquitaine region), was fortified both in the XIVth century and during the 16th-century French wars of religion.
+The west entrance has a 12th-century tympanum carved in white stone (contrasting with the red stone of the rest of the village).
+The upper part represents the ascension of Christ, flanked by four angels.
+In the lower register are twelve statues: St Peter, the Virgin (replacing Judas) and the other ten apostles.
+It was dismantled and hidden during the wars of religion and not reconstructed and replaced until 1923.

-The main altar, painted in blue and gold, is composed of a 19th-century altar, a partly 17th-century tier, an 18th-century tabernacle, and an altarpiece reconstructed in the 19th century with elements two centuries older.
+The main altar, painted in blue and gold, is composed of a 19th-century altar, a partly 17th-century gradin, an 18th-century tabernacle, and a retable reconstructed in the 19th century with elements two centuries older.
 It was listed as a national treasure and restored in 1984-1985.

 The altar (wooden and painted in gold) of the southern chapel represents the Passion and dates back to the end of the 17th century.
 It is also listed as a historical monument.

-The wooden fence of the chapel, with a central turnstile, dating back around the turn of the 18th century, is decorated with coquilles, volutes and sculpted acanthus leaves.
+The wooden altar rail of the chapel, with a central gate, dating back around the turn of the 18th century, is decorated with coquilles, volutes and sculpted acanthus leaves.
 It is listed.

-The 16th-century wooden statue of Christ, was discovered in 1971.
+The 16th-century wooden statue of Christ was discovered in 1971.
 It is a historical monument, with two other statues of the Virgin Mary, from the 17th or 18th century.
 A wooden Christ on the cross dates back to the 17th century, and is listed.
 The whole church has been a historical monument since 4 April 1905.

+La Chapelle des Pénitents Noirs

+The Chapel of the Black Penitents dates from the 14th century and belonged to the priory of Collonges.
+From the beginning, it was used for the burial of certain local notable families, notably the Maussacs, whose coat of arms can be seen above a walled door and on a keystone of the chapel.
+From the middle of the seventeenth century until the end of the nineteenth century, it was then called th Chapel of the Black Penitents.
+After the disappearance of the brotherhood, the chapel fell into disrepair.
+The Société des Amis de Collonges undertook restoration work from 1927 onwards.